At the Project:

 - So adult Tree Swallows must add enough heat to get their eggs to develop.

 - And once development has started egg temperatures must be kept within a

-certain range; too high or too low can kill the embryo.
+certain range for proper development; too high or too low can kill the embryo.

 How do Tree Swallows add heat to their eggs?